MeilinM/Research-Project-Assignment-3/README.md

 ## Instructions and background information on our repository:

-In addition to the Readme file, our repository "CollaborativeResearchProject" contains two BibTeX files, an R file, an RMD file, a PDF file and an HTML file.
+In addition to the Readme file, our repository "Research-Project-Assignment-3" contains a BibTeX file, an R file, an RMD file, a PDF file and an HTML file.
 The PDF and the HTML were created using the knit function of R Studio.